Other Geared Steam Locomotives - Page ABC

 Upper - Drawing of typical Curtis. - Source: "Logging Locomotive For Wooden Track"

-appearing in the January 23, 1897 issue of Scientific American.
+appearing on page 59 of the January 23, 1897 issue of Scientific American.

 Lower - Owner Unknown - Source: "Logging Locomotive" appearing on page 417 of the June, 1897 issue of Locomotive Engineering.